latchset/pkcs11-provider/docs/provider-pkcs11.7.md

 NAME
 ====
-pkcs11-provider - An OpenSSL provider that allows to directly interface with pkcs11 drivers.
+pkcs11-provider - An OpenSSL provider that allows one to directly interface with pkcs11 drivers.